 Community Input Surveys

-Surveys are especially useful when evaluating the council's local guidelines prior to the grant cycle.
+Surveys are especially useful when evaluating the council's priorities prior to the grant cycle.
 Consider handing out surveys at town meetings, cultural events, town celebrations or conducting an online survey as a way of gathering data or answering specific questions.
 Provide additional incentive for respondents by raffling off donated gifts to those that complete the survey.

 Postcards are small and easily portable, ensure brevity and can be mailed in to the LCC by those who complete it, or gathered at the end of an event.
 Surveys could also be published in the local newspaper, administered on the street by LCC members or interns, or mailed out to members of the community.